swayf/grako/README.rst

 There are no constructs for semantic actions in **Grako** grammars.
 This is on purpose, as we believe that semantic actions obscure the declarative nature of grammars and provide for poor modularization from the parser execution perspective.

-The overridable, per-rule methods in the generated abstract parser provide enough opportunity to do semantics as a rule post-processing operation, like verifications (like for inadequate use of keywords), or AST_ transformation.
+The per-rule methods in classes implementing the semantics provide enough opportunity to do rule post-processing operations, like verifications (for inadequate use of keywords as identifiers), or AST_ transformation.

 For finer-grained control it is enough to declare more rules, as the impact on the parsing times will be minimal.